 Hot springs in the United States

-Our hot-springs index covers 779 thermal features — hot springs, warm springs, geysers, and boiling springs — sourced from the U.S. Geological Survey's Geographic Names Information System (GNIS).
+Our hot-springs index covers 1,391 thermal features — hot springs, warm springs, geysers, and boiling springs — with USGS GNIS as the spine and OpenStreetMap layered on top for the visitor-info detail (operator, fee, hours, bathing rules, water temperature) wherever OSM contributors have tagged it.
 Coverage is heavily concentrated in the Rocky Mountain, Great Basin, and Cascades regions: Wyoming, Nevada, Idaho, California, Oregon, and Colorado together hold over 75% of the catalogue.
 East-coast states have very few thermal features by geology; Hot Springs National Park (Arkansas) is the famous exception.

 GNIS catalogs the geographic feature, not its access status.
 Many of these are on federal land (NPS, Forest Service, BLM); some are on state land; some are private resorts; some are wild and undeveloped.
 Always verify access and soaking rules with the relevant land manager before visiting.
 In NPS units (Yellowstone in particular), soaking is prohibited and leaving the boardwalk is illegal.